apache/spark/docs/structured-streaming-programming-guide.md

     <td><b>Available-now micro-batch</b></td>
     <td>
         Similar to queries one-time micro-batch trigger, the query will process all the available data and then stop on its own.
-The difference is that it will process the data in multiple micro-bathes, which will result in better query scalability.
+The difference is that, it will process the data in (possibly) multiple micro-batches based on the source options (e.g. <code>maxFilesPerTrigger</code> for file source), which will result in better query scalability.
     </td>
   </tr>
   <tr>